xoxfaby/Warframe-Guides/_guides/Arbitrations/index.md

 # Frames

-Upgrade your normal mods to primed versions when you can.
-{: .reminder }

 These build recommended here will work perfectly fine for 80-100 waves in defense, anything above that might be a bit risky.
-They’re relatively lower-investment builds with 4 forma each so you don’t have to forma every frame 7-8 times.
-You can opt for umbral intensify for more power strength eventually when you can commit more formas to the builds.

-More advanced builds will follow later.
+If you are just getting into Meta Arbitrations it is recommended to start out with either Wisp or Chroma since they have the lowest skill requirement.
+Saryn and Mirage should only be played by more experienced players since almost everything relies on them performing well.
+{: .important }

 {% include_relative Frames/Saryn.md %}
 {% include_relative Frames/Mirage.md %}
+{% include_relative Frames/Chroma.md %}
+{% include_relative Frames/Wisp.md %}
 {% include_relative Frames/Volt.md %}
-{% include_relative Frames/Wisp.md %}

 # Weapons

 {% include_relative Weapons/Ogris.md %}
 {% include_relative Weapons/Afentis.md %}
 {% include_relative Weapons/Sporelancer.md %}
+{% include_relative Weapons/Praedos.md %}

 ## General Weapon Advice